lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 1. You now have the executable file to run ./intel64/Release/car_detection_tutorial.
 In order to have it run the vehicle detection model, we need to add arguments to the command line:

-    i. "-i \<input-image-or-video-file\>" to specify an input image or video file instead of using the USB camera by default
+    1. "-i \<input-image-or-video-file\>" to specify an input image or video file instead of using the USB camera by default

-    ii. "-m \<model-xml-file\>"  to specify where to find the module.
+    2. "-m \<model-xml-file\>"  to specify where to find the module.
 For example: -m  /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-license-plate-detection-barrier-0007/FP32/vehicle-license-plate-detection-barrier-0007.xml”

-    iii.
-That is a lot to type and keep straight, so to help make the model names shorter to type  and easier to read, let us use the helper script scripts/setupenv.sh that sets up shell variables we can use.
+    3. That is a lot to type and keep straight, so to help make the model names shorter to type  and easier to read, let us use the helper script scripts/setupenv.sh that sets up shell variables we can use.
 For reference, here are the contents of scripts/setupenv.sh:

     ```bash
     # Create variables for all models used by the tutorials to make